ajarch98/cx-automation/README.md

 This code can be used to automate common tasks on CX.
 For now, you can:
 1. View the latest released grades
+2. Take a screenshot of latest released grades
+3. Send the screenshot of these grades to an email address

 # What do I need?
 1. Python 3.7 (download from https://www.python.org/downloads/)